mindey/subfiles/README.rst

    config.readfp(open('.subtypes'))
    config.get('*.my_type.csv', '__')

-Coded this way, it is easy to read as a config parser.
-However, this does not have to be limited to config format, as the "MORE INFORMATION" part could be almost any text.
+However, this does not have to be limited to config format, as the 'more information' part could be almost any text.

 Usage to Encode Schemas
 -----------------------